 In the very early days, while babies’ eyesight is still developing, they love black and white toys and board books with simple shapes and pictures.
 You can help your baby begin to co-ordinate their head and eye movements, by encouraging them to keep watching a toy as you slowly move it in front of them.
+You can find out more about your baby’s eyesight here.

 When your baby’s head gets stronger, help them to sit up while playing, supporting them with your legs or with cushions.
 Try covering their legs with a piece of light, soft material which they’ll enjoy kicking off.
 As they get older, babies start to enjoy making noises with objects – give them spoons and pans or plastic tubs to bang together.

-Bathtime’s also a great opportunity for playing, and splashing about helps babies learn to use their arms and legs.
+Bathtime is also a great opportunity for playing, and splashing about helps babies learn to use their arms and legs.
 As they get older, they’ll also enjoy pouring water between different containers, and exploring cups, sponges and bath books.

 Sometimes babies get a bit overwhelmed if there is too much stimulation.
 Give them a break by just holding them or singing quietly to them.
 If they look really tired, put them down for a nap.